marvinmin/test_edapython/CONTRIBUTING.md

 All merges require approval from an admin member.
 For details on creating a PR, please see GitHub documentation [Creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 Please write details in the pull request including the motivation and purpose of your commit as well as a description of the changes.
 We will review the pull requests within 5 working days and you will get feedback in the PR discussion if anything needs to be changed.

 ### Attributions
- This Code of Conduct is adapted from the [Factory_bot_rails CONTRIBUTING.md](https://github.com/thoughtbot/factory_bot_rails/blob/master/CONTRIBUTING.md) and
+ This Code of Conduct is adapted from the [Factory_bot_rails CONTRIBUTING.md](https://github.com/thoughtbot/factory_bot_rails/blob/master/CONTRIBUTING.md) and DSCI 524 Lecture 1 notes.